Skip to content

 WP6: Dissemination, Exploitation and Communications

-WP6 is led by Prof. Dr Hypolite Muhindo Mavoko (UNIKIN, DRC) and co-coordinated by Dr Mireia Piqueras (ISGlobal, Spain).
+WP6 is led by Prof. Dr Hypolite Muhindo Mavoko (UNIKIN, DRC) and co-coordinated by Cristina Raya (ISGlobal, Spain).

 The overall work package goal is to guarantee effective internal and external communication and disseminate project findings to target groups.